jmcasal/cmjx-one/README.md

 ## Install

-Build (Relesse) extension and click in the xOne.vsix package in the `bin\Release` folder.
+Build (Release) extension and click in the xOne.vsix package in the `bin\Release` folder.

 ## See Also